daizutabi/mkapi/docs/usage/writing.md

 and accuracy of the generated documentation, making it easier for users to navigate and understand the relationships between different parts of your code.

-This feature ensures that references are accurate and relevant to the specific context of the docstring, enhancing the overall quality and usability of the generated documentation.

-### Automatic Link Generation for Type Hints and Parameters Section
+### Automatic Link Generation for Types

-MkAPI automatically generates links for type hints in function definitions and types written in the Parameters section of docstrings.
+MkAPI automatically generates links for type hints in class and function definitions, and types written in the docstring sections.

 Even when the types are outside the library and cannot be linked, a tooltip with the full name is displayed.
-This allows users to verify the actual type by hovering over it, balancing the reduction of displayed characters with the provision of information to the user.
+This allows users to verify the actual type by hovering over it.

 ### Importance of the Summary Line